wp-plugins/bb-edition-control/README.txt

 Plugin para categorizar todo conteúdo em edições, como em um jornal.

 = Shortcodes =
-[bbec-combo] Build a dropdown with the editions to choose 'Options:' id, class, name
+[bbec-combo] Build a dropdown with the editions to choose.
+'Options:' id, class, name

-[bbec-list] Build a unordered list with the editions to choose 'Options:' id, class
+[bbec-list] Build a unordered list with the editions to choose.
+'Options:' id, class

 = Template Helpers =